filippo-ferrari/website/content/post/macos-setup/index.md

         - macos
         - terminal
 ---
 This is a collection of tools I am using on my M1 Macbook Pro.
-Some of it is still a work in progress.
+Most of it is still a work in progress.

-I am using the Yabai tiling window manager to replicate the setup i have on my Linux machines, Alacritty as my terminal emulator, Powerlever10k as zsh theme and more.
+I am using the Yabai tiling window manager and skhd as hotkey daemon to replicate the setup I have on my Linux machines as much as i can, Alacritty as my terminal emulator, Powerlever10k as zsh theme and more.
-Still, id first start with the changes i made in the system setting to remove most of the annoying and/or useless macOS features.
+I also made a number of changes in the system setting to remove most of the annoying and/or useless macOS features.

 ## System settings
 ### Desktop & Dock